cyrus-rustomji/metis/Predicting if a Hip-Hop Album will go Platinum/README.md

 ## Summary

 The problem that each hip-hop/R&B artist has is determing if their new album will go platinum or not.
 To solve this classification problem, I used Spotify's API to all collect all my data points and features which are shown below.
 The goal of this prolem was to predict whether a new album will go platinum or not.
-The soltuion for this problem came to feature importance, using a Multinomial Naive Bayes model.
+The solution for this problem came to feature importance, using a Multinomial Naive Bayes model.
 I was able to determine the number of followers an artist has is heavily dependent if an artist will go platinum or not.
 This is shown through the flask app I created along with a precision score of **0.86**.

 ## Modeling